Audi TT review - Reliability and safety

 Euro NCAP awarded the TT a four-star crash test rating; it missed out on the maximum score as Audi doesn’t offer city braking technology.
 The independent testing body now requires this to be fitted to award a five-star rating as part of its more rigorous assessments.
 Nevertheless, you should be able to assume Audi’s small coupe is safe in all the most fundamental areas, and there are lots of protective electronic systems available to uprate the safety envelope.

 The only trouble is, if you want these clever safety aids, you’ll have to pay for many of them as extras.
-Six airbags and a tyre pressure monitor come as standard, but blind spot monitoring and lane keep assist, for example, are options priced around £600 each.
+Six airbags and a tyre pressure monitor come as standard, although Audi side assist (which offers a blind spot monitoring function), and a traffic sign recognition system, are individual options priced at around £600 each.